Dynamical Sampling: A Survey: Space-time trade-off and frames of iterations

 \subsubsection{Frame-index of an operator}

-Once the existence results have been established, that is, once we know precisely which operators admit frames of iterations, an essential issue becomes to characterize the generating collections.
-A question of particular interest is to determine the smallest number of generators capable of producing a frame of iterations, since this number carries both theoretical significance and practical implications.
+Once the existence results have been established, that is, once we know precisely which operators admit frames of iterations, an essential issue becomes characterizing the generating collections.
+A question of particular interest is to determine the smallest number of generators capable of producing a frame of iterations, as this number carries both theoretical significance and practical implications.

 In many settings arising from dynamical sampling, the main goal is to recover the initial state of an evolving process from a finite set of observations gathered by sensors fixed at certain spatial points and recording the system at successive time steps.
 Within this interpretation, sensor locations play the role of generators.
 From an applied perspective, identifying the smallest collection of generators is crucial, as it corresponds to the most economical configuration of sensors, which still guarantees stable reconstruction of the evolving signal.
 Reducing the number of generators not only decreases costs and addresses constraints such as accessibility or hardware limitations, but also sheds light on intrinsic structural features of the operator itself.
 This balance between efficiency and structure provides strong motivation for the study of minimal generating systems.